Coronavirus (Covid-19) Frequently Asked Questions

 Please Note: If you are required to return funds as a result of cancelled travel etc., please contact your home institution for the correct procedure on how to do so.

-No. All face-to-face training events due to take place up until the end of August 2020 have been cancelled or postponed.
+All face-to-face training events due to take place up until the end of December 2020 have been cancelled, postponed or moved online.
 Those affected have been contacted and advised of the next steps.
+Details will be published in the Friday Digest, our website and on twitter.

 Please seek a refund from the travel company or accommodation provider in the first instance.
 If a refund is not possible, please then contact SGSSS for reimbursement.
 You will need to provide us with proof that you registered for the event and proof of any applicable costs (travel/accommodation/childcare etc.).